 If we charted our experiences and emotions, they would reflect the ups and downs of any stock market chart.
-Hey now that is a matter for a different blog, but the stock market does, in fact, take into account public sentiment – how confident we feel toward the market at any given point in time, and it is always fluctuating up and down.
-However, back on point.
-If we were to always experience the same emotion to the same degree, we would eventually lose that feeling.
+If we were to continually experience the same emotion to the same degree, we would eventually lose that feeling.
 We would be unable to maintain it, and we would begin to feel something else, like a loss of that emotion, such as disappointment, sadness, or confusion.
 At best we would experience an emotional “flat line.”
 No shame or disappointment, but no joy, optimism, or happiness either.
 Blawness, if that makes sense.
 One feeling inspires us to enjoy the next one.

 You have heard the story about two wolves who meet in the woods, one black one white.
 They engage in a fight.
 Which one wins?
 The answer, if you know the story, is the one that you feed!
 The wolves are merely a metaphor for our inner struggles.
 Which wolf will you feed and nurture inside yourself – the smoker or the non-smoker; disciplined or carefree?
 There is no right answer, but the way you answer creates a unique experience – your particular adventure.
 Will you nurture love or hold love back.
-You decide, but it will have an evolutionary impact and it will move you along the continuum.
+You decide, but it will move you along the continuum.
 Which direction?
-You decide.
+The choice is yours.

 The point that I want to clarify here is that we have been the ones who have chosen all along.
 We were the ones who fed and nurtured one wolf over another the whole time.
 There have always been outside pressures on our decisions, but we made the final decisions.
-We might have been lacking a degree of conscious awareness about it, but then that too is a major component of my message.
+We might have been lacking a degree of conscious awareness about it, but then that too is a significant component of my message.
 The more aware we can become of what is important and meaningful to ourselves, the clearer our decisions can be.
 If we are unhappy, dissatisfied or irritated in any way, we can decide to change, grow, develop, and evolve.
 However, only to the degree that we are clear and aware can we consciously create our own happiness and success.